Frequently Asked Questions (FAQ/Help)

 Click the dropdown next to “Auto-play” and choose: Allow All Auto-Play.

-There are two kinds of emails: one is an “about to expire” and “expired”, and the other is a courtesy reminder that your sustaining membership will be automatically charged in a week or so.
+There are two kinds of emails: one is “expired” (or “about to expire”) and the other is just a courtesy reminder that your sustaining membership will be automatically charged in a week or so.
 If you are a sustaining member, you do not need to do anything; it’s all automatic, and you can stop reading here, with our thanks.

-If, on the other hand, you are on a year-to-year membership, and did get an “expired” email, simply do this:
+If, on the other hand, you are on a year-to-year membership, and did get an “expired” email, you need to be logged in to renew your account.

-- Log into “My Account”, which you will find under the “Home” menu.
+- Log into “My Account”, which you will find under the “Members” menu.

 - Enter your “Dashboard” and click on “My Subscription” on the left-hand side.